wbourne0/pmg/README.md

 ## To-dos / might do

-will add if someone asks or if i need it:
+will add if someone asks or if I need it:

 - more templates
 - more docs
 - smarter logic for default project directory
 - project-specific shell history (tbd how this would work - possibly write and read from both but prioritize project files when reading)
+- automatic integration with nix - e.g. automatically nix-shell into `.pmg/shell.nix`
+- optional override of values for shell and editor (as opposed to just pulling from SHELL and EDITOR env vars)